Privacy Statement for LAANC and USS Providers Collection of Information

-For authorizations under in Public Law 112-95, § 333 and 14 CFR Part 107, incomplete submission of information through the USS (and ultimately to FAA through LAANC) will result in a delay in receiving an authorization or denial of the requested authorization.
+For authorizations under in Public Law 112-95, § 333 and its implementing regulation at 14 CFR Part 107 and 49 U.S.C. § 44809(a), incomplete submission of information through the USS (and ultimately to FAA through LAANC) will result in a delay in receiving an authorization or denial of the requested authorization.

 Submission of additional information to the USS that is not required by the FAA is not required by law, and if provided, will not be submitted to the FAA.
 Refer to the USS for the basis for requiring the submission of any other information for their use of non-FAA related services.

-Small UAS operators who wish to seek an authorization to enter into controlled airspace can also request such authorizations by completing an electronic form directly on the FAA website, or by mailing a completed paper form to the FAA.
+Small UAS operators who wish to seek an authorization to enter into controlled airspace can also request such authorizations through the FAADroneZone.

-The information that is transmitted to the FAA becomes part of the FAA Privacy Act system of records, DOT/FAA-854, Requests for Waivers and Authorizations under 14 C.F.R.
-Part 107, as published in the Federal Register at 81 FR 50789, also available at https://www.gpo.gov/fdsys/pkg/FR-2016-08-02/pdf/2016-18208.pdf (PDF).
+The information that is transmitted to the FAA becomes part of the FAA Privacy Act system of records, DOT/FAA-854, Small Unmanned Aircraft Systems (sUAS) Waivers and Authorizations, as published in the Federal Register at 84 FR 32512, also available at https://www.gpo.gov/fdsys/pkg/FR-2016-08-02/pdf/2016-18208.pdf (PDF).
 These records and information in these records may be disclosed in accordance with the routine uses that appear in DOT/FAA 854, which include the following:

 - To the public, waiver and airspace authorization applications and decisions, including any history of previous, pending, existing, or denied requests for waivers and authorizations applicable to the small UAS at issue for purposes of the waiver, and special provisions applicable to the small UAS operation that is the subject of the request.
 Email addresses and telephone numbers will not be disclosed pursuant to this Routine Use.
 Airspace authorizations the FAA issues pursuant to 14 CFR 107.41 also will not be disclosed pursuant to this Routine Use, except to the extent that an airspace authorization is listed or summarized in the terms of a waiver.